wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ## Filtering endpoints

-The **API Discovery** section provides you with many endpoint filters you can use to get a target endpoint group for further analysis.
-The purpose of the analysis can range from vulnerability search to getting the actual parameter set passed to the endpoint.

-Among a wide range of filters, you can choose the ones corresponding to your analysis purpose, e.g.:
+Among a wide range of API endpoint filters, you can choose the ones corresponding to your analysis purpose, e.g.:

-* Filter endpoints by API method to get endpoints allowing to change or read some data.
-* Filter endpoints by PII data types they process (e.g. user credentials, financial data).
-* Filter endpoints by discovery date and PII data type processed by them.
-* Use the search bar to get endpoints of a certain version, e.g. `/v2/`.

-    Regular expressions are not allowed in the search bar.
+* Find the endpoints that have been changed or newly discovered in the last week and that process PII data.
+This kind of request can help you to stay up to date with critical changes in your APIs.
+* Find the endpoints being used to upload data to your server by the PUT or POST calls.
+Since such endpoints are a frequent attack target, they should be well secured.
+Using this kind of request you can check that endpoints are known to the team and are well secured from attacks.
+* Find the endpoints processing customers' bank card data.
+With this request, you can check that sensitive data is processed only by secured endpoints.
+* Find the endpoints of a deprecated API version (e.g. by searching `/v1`) and make sure that they are not used by clients.

+All filtered data can be exported in the OpenAPI v3 for additional analysis.

 ## Viewing endpoint parameters